morgan-young/log-redactor/README.md

 ## Security note

-This package is intended to reduce accidental leakage, not guarantee perfect anonymization.
+This package is intended to reduce accidental leakage, not guarantee perfect anonymisation.
+You should not be printing secrets to logs on real infrastructure *regardless*.
+If you do, this is just a failsafe to try and ensure that it is captured and redacted, but it may not always be successful.
+The primary use case is combatting forgetfulness when moving from local to real infra.

-Always validate your own threat model and pattern coverage for production systems.
+Don't be stupid.
+Do not log secrets on real infra.

 ## License

-MIT
+This package is distributed under an MIT license.